Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 ## Latent Centaur

-A player trained by AIs is obviously going to develop a very different style compared to those who train by playing against the living humans around them.
+> A player trained by AIs is obviously going to develop a very different style compared to those who train by playing against the living humans around them.
 Their minds are not going to be bound by tradition like those of humans taught by other humans.
 Their development is not going to be constrained by human cultural transmission modes.

-The Carlsen style of latent-centaur learning is going to benefit from what is effectively hundreds of human-equivalent years (HEY) of _digested_ chess-playing experience the AI has acquired during its model-training phase, and is applying in the inference phase in new games.
+> The Carlsen style of latent-centaur learning is going to benefit from what is effectively hundreds of human-equivalent years (HEY) of _digested_ chess-playing experience the AI has acquired during its model-training phase, and is applying in the inference phase in new games.
 And unlike Young-Carlsen-era AIs, modern AIs aren’t even limited to learning only from past human experience.
 As AlphaGoZero demonstrated, you can do even better by throwing away accumulated human experience and simply generating new data by having the AI play against itself.

+> So a modern player trained in a well-designed learning loop against the latest AIs has a true "player age" that is some function of their biological age, and their inherited "AI age" that is a measure of the human-equivalent experience time latent in the training data

+> Magnus Carlsen is really 200 years old.
+Whoever unseats Magnus Carlsen will be 2000 years old.

+> This is _not_ like belonging to an intellectual tradition, with a lineage of masters passing on their knowledge and skills through books and teaching.
+That process of cultural transmission is limited by the individual-human-mind bottlenecks it must periodically pass through.

+> Machine learning is not constrained that way, so long as raw data is cheap enough to store.
+And if you can access that learning, you too, can be a latent centaur like Magnus Carlsen.

 ## Digital Twins